NumBit/xperience-module-amazon-personalize/README.md

 # Kentico Xperience Amazon Personalize Modules

 This repository contains the source for modules that integrate  Kentico Xperience with Amazon Personalize recommender system.
+This module is based on the [recombee module](https://github.com/Kentico/xperience-module-recombee) for compatibility and easy interchangeability.

 ## Description